ashdotenv/ashdotenv/README.md

 - 👋 Hi, I’m Ashish
-- 👀 I’m interested in Web
+- 👀 I’m interested in Web ,Cloud Computing, DevOps
-- 🌱 I’m currently learning most topics on https://projects.100xdevs.com/
+- 🌱 I’m currently learning most topics on https://projects.100xdevs.com/ (Would recommend @hkirat is a great teacher)
 - 💞️ I’m looking to collaborate on Backend Projects
 - 📫 How to reach me @ashdotenv across platforms
 - ⚡ Fun fact: Nothing is really fun about me